 Content

-A number has a peak if there exists a digit, not at either end of the number, such that all the digits to its left are in increasing order and all the digits to its right are in decreasing order.
+A number has a peak if the largest digit is not at either end of the number, such that all the digits to its left are in increasing order and all the digits to its right are in decreasing order.
 For example, the numbers

 have a peak.
 On the other hand, 154623 and 123456 (the 6 is at the end) do not contain a peak.

-Explain why the peak of the password must be 9.
+Explain why the peak of such a password must be 9.

-Use a specifically chosen value of x and the expansion of (1+x)n to show that
+Using a specifically chosen value of x and the expansion of (1+x)n, show that

 Using the result from (c), determine the total number of possible peak passwords.